Welcome to my honest review of the Affiliate Millionaire Club!

 Just be prepared to be disappointed though.

-While you do learn about various internet marketing concepts, the tutorials are far too shallow for actually making money online.
+While you do learn about various internet marketing concepts, the tutorials are far too shallow for actually making a buck on the internet because there are no concrete actionable steps provided.

-Also, PDF training becomes outdated quickly because the web evolves and creators’ never update the information.
+Also, PDF style training becomes outdated quickly because the web evolves and creators’ never update the information – they just wanna get their stuff out there for a buck and move on to the next project.

-In all honesty, if you do some digging around on YouTube, you’ll easily find much better quality training for a cost of “$0”.
+In all honesty, if you do some digging around on YouTube, you’ll easily find much better quality training for a cost of ZERO dollars.

 Secondly, you’ll get a ‘Done-For-You’ website that enables you to promote ClickBank products for affiliate commissions.